dapr/docs/concepts/bindings/specs/twilio.md

     value: *****************
 ```

-`toNumber` is the target number to send the sms to.
+- `toNumber` is the target number to send the sms to.
-`fromNumber` is the sender phone number.
+- `fromNumber` is the sender phone number.
-`accountSid` is the Twilio account SID.
+- `accountSid` is the Twilio account SID.
-`authToken` is the Twilio auth token.
+- `authToken` is the Twilio auth token.

+> **Note:** In production never place passwords or secrets within Dapr components.
+For information on securly storing and retrieving secrets refer to [Setup Secret Store](../../../howto/setup-secret-store)